arfc/saltproc/doc/overview.rst

 Overview
 =========

-SaltProc couples directly with the Monte Carlo neutron transport code Serpent 2 and enables sophisticated, multi-component online fuel reprocessing system modeling.
+SaltProc couples directly with a variety of Monte Carlo neutron transport codes with depletion capabilities and enables sophisticated, multi-component online fuel reprocessing system modeling.
 SaltProc is the first open-source tool for liquid-fueled MSR depletion simulation with the following capabilities:

 - neutron poison removal with user-defined efficiency,
 - make-up mass loss by fresh fuel injection,
-- reactivity control by adjusting fuel feed rate or geometry change,
+- reactivity control by adjusting fuel feed rate or geometry,
 - can model any reactor design,
 - potentially, can couple with any depletion tool (i.e., MCNP, SCALE, OpenMC).